Vivianstats/scINSIGHT/README.md

 modules.
-Given multiple gene expression samples from different biological conditions, scINSIGHT aims to simultaneously identify common and condition-specific gene modules and quantify their expression levels in each sample in a lower-dimensional space .
+Given multiple gene expression samples from different biological conditions, scINSIGHT aims to simultaneously identify common and condition-specific gene modules and quantify their expression levels in each sample in a lower-dimensional space.

 Any suggestions on the package are welcome!
 For technical problems, please report to